Oni (Japanese demon)

 Legend of Kishimojin (Cannibal demon became a protector)

-The legend will be one of the appropriate examples to explain how a demon became god-like.
+The legend is a good example of how a demon becomes god-like.

 Her name is Kishimojin.
 She is a female demon who was self-centered and gave birth to over 500 children.
 (Some legends said she had 10,000.
 Wow.)

 You might have understood.
-Growing children is a tough duty for a mother.
+Raising children is a tough duty for a mother.

 Her solution was cruel.
 She kidnapped other children and ATE THEM.